10 Strategies for Pet Tax Deductions

 • Medication

 If you have a performance animal that makes you money, that is a business.
 These could be horses or even dogs in shows or sporting events.
-As such you are allowed to deduct expenses related to their care as a business expense on your taxes.
-This also will include transportation to and from events, which is oftentimes a significant cost in a business like this.
+As such, you are allowed to deduct expenses related to their care as a business expense.
+This includes transportation to and from events, which can be a significant expense.

 Again, be wary of the ‘hobby loss rules’ (see above).
-Claim the income, track the expenses, report them both and at the very least you can zero out the income.
-Even in a ‘hobby business’ the expenses are a write-off; but, you can’t take the net loss as an ordinary expense against your other income.
+Claim the income, track the expenses, and report them both.
+At the very least, zero out the income.
+Even in a ‘hobby business’ you can write off these expenses, but you can’t take the net loss as an ordinary expense against your other income.

-If you’re involved in fostering or rescuing pets, you know the importance of providing them with love and care until they find their forever homes.
-You may be able to write-off some of the expenses associated with your foster and rescue operation as charitable expenses on your taxes!
+If you’re involved in fostering or rescuing pets, you know the importance of providing proper love and care until they find their forever homes.
+You may be able to write-off some of the expenses associated with your foster pets as charitable expenses on your taxes.

-1. Ensure you’re working with a valid 501(c)3 organization that has the charitable purpose of fostering or rescuing pets.
-You can’t simply “say” I’m doing charitable work and write it off on the Schedule A of your 1040.
+• Ensure you’re working with a valid 501(c)3 organization that has the charitable purpose of fostering or rescuing pets.
+You can’t simply “say” I’m doing charitable work and write it off on Schedule A of your 1040.

-2. Align yourself with a valid charity that has the proper status with the IRS, which means that they are recognized as a tax-exempt organization.
+• Align yourself with a valid charity that has the proper status with the IRS.
+This means they are recognized as a tax-exempt organization.

-3. Work with your tax professional and the charity to capture the write-offs and take the deduction.
-For example, in some instances, you may have to ‘donate’ to the charity and have them pay for some of your supplies and equipment rather than paying for it directly.
-This ensures the proper method for the charitable deduction.
+Work with your tax professional and the charity to capture the write-offs and take the deduction.
+In some instances, you may need to ‘donate’ to the charity and have them pay for some of your supplies and equipment.

-Obviously, in an operation of pet rescue the costs of medical bills, medication, adoption fees, and transportation expenses (such as gas or mileage), including kennels and equipment will generally all be deductible.
+In a pet rescue operation, medical bills, medication, adoption fees, and transportation expenses (such as gas or mileage), including kennels and equipment, are generally deductible.

 Don’t stress too much about the process of coordinating with a charity.
-Oftentimes, when you start to work with a charity that believes in what you are doing, coordinating your services and expenses you’re incurring may open up unseen opportunities, a network for support, and result in a more successful operation.
+Oftentimes, when you start to working with a value-aligned charity, unseen opportunities and a support network will open, resulting in a more successful operation.
 This also means you won’t have to go and ‘open up your own charity’, which can be costly compared to the scope of what you’re trying to accomplish.

 If you are planning on organizing 501(c)3, my law firm, KKOS, can assist you.
 To learn more visit KKOS’ Non-Profit Set-Up Page.